+This year, Prime Day ran from Monday, 15 July to Tuesday, 16 July as a two-day event for the first time.
 Prime Day is Amazon's mega sales event that grants Prime members exclusive discounts across thousands of products, along with access to product launches and early-bird deals.
-This year, Prime Day runs from Monday, 15 July to Tuesday, 16 July (see our full guide to Prime Day for everything there is to know).
+If you missed out on the action, see our full guide to Prime Day so you're all prepped for next year.

 Beyond Prime Day and through the year, members can enjoy exclusive deals and benefits like free unlimited one-day delivery, Prime Video, Prime Music, Amazon Pantry, the Kindle Owner's Lending Library, Prime Reading, and many, many more.